LLNL/RAJAPerf/docs/sphinx/dev_guide/contributing.rst

 Contributing to the RAJA Performance Suite
 ********************************************

+The most important things to know about making a contribution to the RAJA Performance Suite involve the organization of the source code and how it works, especially when adding a new Kernel or Variant.
+These items are described in detail in :ref:`structure-label`.

-Similar to RAJA, the RAJA Performance Suite is a collaborative open-source software project and we encourage contributions from anyone who wants to add features or improve its capabilities.
+At a more basic level, the RAJA Performance Suite is a collaborative open-source software project, similar to RAJA, and we encourage contributions from anyone who wants to add features or improve its capabilities.
 This section describes the following:

   * GitHub project access
   * How to develop a RAJA *pull request* (PR) contribution.